William Wing Loring: Early life

 William was born in Wilmington, North Carolina to Reuben Loring and Hannah Kenan Loring.
 His mother was from a prominent North Carolina family and through his father, he was a fifth great-grandson of Plymouth Colony pioneer Deacon Thomas Loring.
 When he was four, his family moved to Saint Augustine, Florida.
-Here, his father worked as builder, constructing a sugar mill in the territory and later owned an orange plantation.
+Here, his father worked as a builder, constructing a sugar mill in the territory and later owned an orange plantation.

-At fourteen years old, Loring joined the Florida Militia and gained his first combat experience fighting against the Seminole Indians in minor skirmishes that would culminate into the Second Seminole War.
+At fourteen years old, Loring joined the Florida Militia and gained his first combat experience fighting against the Seminole Indians in minor skirmishes that would culminate in the Second Seminole War.
 When he was seventeen, he ran away to fight in the Texas War for Independence, but was soon retrieved by his father and taken home.
 For the next few years, he continued to fight in the Seminole War and was promoted to second lieutenant by the time he was seventeen.
 In 1837, Loring was sent to Alexandria Boarding School in Alexandria, Virginia, completing his secondary education.
 He then attended Georgetown University from 1839 to 1840 before returning to Florida.
 He worked in the law office of territorial representative and future senator David Levy Yulee, continued to study law, and was admitted to the Florida bar in 1842.
 He began practicing law and in 1843, he was elected to the Florida House of Representatives where he served until 1845.
 In 1845, the year Florida was admitted into the Union as a state, he ran unsuccessfully for the Florida Senate.